Cyuhaohao/CapstoneProject/README.md

 # Tutorial to Replicate The Result and Play the Game

 #### All the code can be run on Mac.
-Not sure whether it's adaptability on Windows.
+Not sure whether it's adaptabe on Windows.
 You need to clone the repo to local and run the following commands for different tasks.

 ## For Creature Generation